lucasliebe/grover-module/README.md

 ## Setting up your environment

-Please note that this repository currently does not support GPU acceleration since the package versions have been changed in comparison to the original project.

 Use `pip install requirements.txt` to download the required packages.
 Afterwards download the model using `python download_model.py base` or `large` or `mega`